Before you sign up to a contractor umbrella service, there are a number of questions you should ask prospective scheme providers.

 8. How are business expenses treated?

-You need to ensure you join a reputable scheme – if you are told that you can “boost your income via claiming back expenses”, you should read this article on expenses dispensations.
+You need to ensure you join a reputable scheme – if you are told that you can “boost your income via claiming back expenses”, you should be cautious.
 You can only claim tax relief for expenses you have genuinely incurred on contract duty.

 9. Are there any other benefits?